Easy Shrimp Cocktail with Creamy Sriracha Cocktail Sauce (Video)

 The recipe uses thawed frozen cooked shrimp, which saves the work of cooking them, and the Creamy Sriracha Cocktail Sauce takes about five minutes to make.
 In fact, the hardest part of this recipe might be remembering to thaw the shrimp overnight in the fridge, but I do recommend doing that so they’ll be icy cold when you serve them.

-And don’t forget to check the ideas for more tasty low-carb ideas for shrimp to serve during the holidays!
+And don’t forget to check my suggestions for ideas for more tasty low-carb ideas for shrimp to serve during the holidays!

 Thaw shrimp in the refrigerator.
 Just before you’re going to serve them, put the thawed shrimp into a colander and let them drain while you mix the sauce.